gmarkkula/blog/content/posts/2020_distr_RL/index.md

 ![A buildup of random values drawn from a bell curve distribution](onegaussian.gif)

 But how do these past experiences persist in the brain to form foreknowledge for decisions?
 One possibility could be that the brain remembers every single past event and exactly how well or badly it turned out, in other words storing the full and detailed set of outcomes shown above.
 That, however, doesn't sound quite economical.
 (Nor does it seem very similar to the subjective feeling of what decision-making is like, but that's not necessarily a good indicator of actual brain function).
 In mathematical models of reinforcement learning, for mice, humans, and robots alike, it is often instead assumed that decision-makers just keep track of a single expected value for the decision, roughly corresponding to an *average* over the values experienced in the past.
 More specifically, the models suggest that this happens by a simple rule: When the actual obtained value from a decision is better than our expectation (the pizza is tastier, the ping pong opponent more thrown off guard by our serve), for future reference we increase our expectation for that decision somewhat, and vice versa if the outcome is worse than expected.
-Here is the same life history as above, but now slowed down a little, and with an expected value - starting at zero (just to start somewhere) - and then ping ponging (!) about as it is getting updated after each observation:
+Here is the same life history as above, but now slowed down a little, and now also with an expected value, the little ball starting at zero (just to start somewhere) and then ping ponging (!) about, after each new observation taking a small step toward that observation:

 ![An expected average value prediction getting updated based on the same random values as above](onegaussian_oneestimator.gif)